KSL-TV: News operation

 KSL ENG SUV at the Utah State Capitol.

 KSL-TV presently broadcasts 30 1/2 hours of locally produced newscasts each week (with 5 1/2 hours each weekday and 1 1/2 hours each on Saturdays and Sundays).
 Despite its roots in the Deseret News and its link to KSL radio, channel 5 was initially an also-ran in news.
 That changed in 1965, when the station poached sportscaster Paul James (better known as the voice of BYU football and basketball) and weatherman Bob Welti from KCPX-TV and teamed them with anchor Dick Nourse.
 Within a few months, channel 5 had rocketed into first place.
 It would be the dominant news station in Utah for most of the next 45 years, garnering some of the highest ratings in the country.
 Nourse, James and Welti would remain together until 1991, with Nourse staying on as top anchorman until 2007.
 In 2008, KSL-TV became the second television station in the Salt Lake City market (after KUTV, which converted in April of that year) to begin broadcasting its local newscasts in high definition.
 For a long time, the station's newscasts were branded as Eyewitness News; the name was scrapped in 2009 in favor of KSL 5 News, and is now known simply as KSL News.

 In November 2010, KUTV, long a distant runner-up, unseated KSL-TV in most timeslots, though channel 5 remained ahead at 10 p.m.
 However, in February 2011, KSL-TV lost the lead at 10 p.m. for the first time in almost half a century.
 In December 2011, KSL-TV restored its lead in every time slot in the Nielsen ratings except one—the early morning news slot on weekdays (in the 25- to 54-year-old demographic), where the station finished in third place.
 Since then, however, KSL-TV has dropped back to a distant runner-up behind KUTV in most time slots.
 According to media observers, channel 5's ratings slumped after Mark Willes became president of Deseret Management Corporation, the for-profit arm of the LDS Church and Bonneville's parent company, and abandoned the station's longtime focus on hard news in favor of "values-based" reporting.
 Willes was fired in 2012, but the station's ratings have yet to recover.

-It has used the slogan "(The) News Specialists" in some variation or form since at least the 1980s, while still affiliated with CBS.